What is the Disability Access Route to Education (DARE)?

 Who should apply to DARE?

-DARE is for school leavers under the age of 23 as of 1 January, 2015, who have the ability to benefit from and succeed in higher education, but who may not be able to meet the points for their preferred course due to the impact of a disability or ongoing illness.
+DARE is for school leavers with a disability under the age of 23 as of 1 January 2016, who have been educationally impacted as a result of that disability.
 Applicants to DARE can present with an Irish Leaving Certificate, A-Levels and other EU qualifications.

 Mature students and students applying on the basis of Further Education and Training (FET)results have different admission routes.
 You can get further information on these routes from college and university websites.